Prajeett/react-expense-tracker/README.md

-Expense tracker app by using react and tailwind css
+Expense tracker app by using React and Tailwind CSS